Imran10896/Portfolio_optimization/README.md

 3. `market_uniform`: It calculates financial ratios for investing in the whole market with uniformly weighted portfolio returns.
 4. `market_markowitz`: It calculates financial ratios for investing in the whole market using Markowitz portfolio optimization.
 5. `core_fin_ratios`: It calculates financial ratios for portfolio construction through core stocks.
+6. `sort_out_mat` : The function iterates over each window, calculating the indices of the sorted matrix.
+   For zero scores, the indices are sorted in descending order of Sharpe ratios, while non-zero scores are sorted normally.
+   This structured representation of the sorted data facilitates further analysis and interpretation.

 ### Python Scripts